Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Our Recommendation: Which Machine is the Winner?

-The Breville Barista Express espresso machine is the winner for us.
+The Breville Barista Express espresso machine is the winner at Craft Coffee Spot.
 You get more at a lower price point.
 Most importantly, Breville Express has a grinder with 16 settings, which allows you to dial in the espresso for better flavor.

 Breville Barista Express